Outcomes to Expect and Methods to Use in Your 360 Feedback Process

 Allow the Employee to Own the 360 Degree Feedback Data

-To counter these employee concerns, in my work with companies, I have found that people overwhelmingly prefer that the individual owns the data from the 360-degree feedback.
+To counter these employee concerns, in organizations served, people overwhelmingly prefer that the individual owns the data from the 360-degree feedback.
 In this scenario, the individual shares the information with the supervisor as she chooses.
 The supervisor and other members of the organization have no access to the data.

 When the organization owns the data and the supervisor has access to the information, too often the feedback becomes directly or inadvertently, part of the individual’s appraisal.
 This negates the developmental goals of the process.
-Few individuals will openly discuss the aspects of their work needing improvement when they believe the information will become part of an appraisal impacting compensation.
+Few individuals will openly discuss the aspects of their work needing improvement when they believe the information will become part of an appraisal that has an impact on compensation.

-I have been challenged about these outcomes by individuals who ask me why to bother with the assessment if the supervisor has no access to the data.
-My response has generally been that if the supervisor is truly looking out for the development of the employee, the employee will share the data.
+Feeling challenged by this recommendation about outcomes by individuals who ask why you would bother with the assessment if the supervisor has no access to the data?
+The best response is generally to say that if the supervisor is truly looking out for the development of the employee, the employee will share the data.